edwardoit/RustBoot/README.md

-# Rust TCP Server with Async Infrastructure
+# Rust TCP Server with classic asynchronous core concept implemented with shared thread spawn into a deterministic thread pool

 This project implements a basic TCP server in Rust using `TcpListener` and an asynchronous task queue infrastructure.
 The server listens for incoming connections and processes each connection asynchronously, responding with a simple message.